nklsla/KubeNest/setup/setup_registry.md

 # Copy
 sudo cp /srv/registry/cert/tls.crt /etc/docker/certs.d/image-registry:5000/ca.crt
 ```
-__This has to be done on all nodes!???
-Maybe only on outside machines.
-Secretes might solve this authentication?__\
-You'll have to send them over to the machines that are outside the cluster in order to authenticate. and

-__NODES__
-- Add DNS-resolve
-- Copy certificates to /etc/docker/certs.d/image-reg:port/ca.crt (to this day, kubernetes secretes does not seem to work with docker)
-- Create secretes for auth(only master/designated node/or connect via NFS)
-- Example job

-__MACHINES OUTSIDE CLUSTER__
-- Insecure registry?
-- Install docker
-- DNS-resolve node IP
-- restart docker
-- login

 ### Setup basic authentication
 You need to log in at least once to get the basic authentication on machines that will be using the registry before they can pull/push any images.
 - use `local port` for the host machine or inside the cluster
-- use `nodePort` for machines outside the cluster

 ```
 # Privilege to run the service